1934 Minnesota State Auditor election: Proposed "Fusion"

-Fusion confusion
+Fusion controversies

 In the run-up to the state Democratic convention, prospects for a combined ticket fizzled.
 Democratic leaders, wishing a workable deal with Republicans would emerge, reportedly felt that the predominant collaboration proposal was too rosy for Republicans.
 In the latest version of the proposal, Republican nominees would drop out of the top two races for Governor and U.S. Senator and Democratic nominees would drop out of all other seven statewide races, a split which Democratic leadership thought was unnecessarily slanted.
 Further, Republican leaders were less-than-enthused about the prospect of giving up the two most prominent offices in the state.
 Delaney cooled to the plan and denounced rumors that he planned to drop from the race and endorse King.

 The state Democratic convention was held on July 17 in St. Cloud.
 Despite support within the party for the "Fusion" plan, Democratic leaders were successful in suppressing calls to suspend statewide campaigning.
 Oliver T. Skellet, a former Democratic candidate for governor who did not win the primary, opened discussion at the convention about the possibility of forwarding the "Fusion" proposal.
 However, clever procedural maneuvering by the convention's chair prevented the debate from truly getting started.
 Still, it was understood that support within the party ranks for "Fusion" was strong enough that it would not fade yet as a political issue.

-Continuing combination conversation
+Continuing Fusion discourse

 In late July, Hugh Kennedy, the Democratic nominee for Secretary of State, offered publicly to drop from the race and back the Republican candidate Mike Holm.
 He also suggested that Delaney drop out and endorse King in exchange for Republicans dropping out and endorsing the Democratic candidates for Governor, Lieutenant Governor, and Attorney General.
 Delaney responded immediately, clarifying that he was going to be on the November ballot and was not thinking of dropping out and announcing the opening of a campaign headquarters.
 State Democratic leaders believed Delaney was "the most determined obstacle" to forming a potential "Fusion" agreement.
 Two days later, Republican and Democratic leaders announced their opposition to the plan, though Republican auditor candidate King stayed mum.

 "Fusion" talks continued into August, though Delaney's position on the issue did not change.
 At a rally in St. Paul on August 13, Delaney remarked that he found the idea insulting, and that the Republican and Democratic schemers who devised the plan took him for a "half nut."
 He went on: "No one is going to sell out Pat Delaney for any reason.
 With your help, I'll be elected."
 At a rally in late August, Delaney called out the "standpat Republicans" and "weak sisters among the Democrats" who hoped for a "Fusion" deal to emerge.

 On September 7, while speaking to the Ramsey County Democrats, Delaney called for a cessation of all "Fusion" discussions.